DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 a simple [interpolator](https://github.com/DavidPeicho/davidpeicho.github.io/blob/master/src/frontpage/math.js)
 that would handle delays and scaling.

-#### 2. Performance Improvements
+#### Performance Improvements

-There are several potential performance improvements:

-* Transform all lights into the cloud model space before marching;
-* TODO
+There are several potential performance improvements that could be made.
+For instance, it would be better to transform all lights into the cloud local space before ray marching.
+This would allow us to perform the lighting in model space instead of transforming the light at each step.

+#### More Tweaking!

+Again, don't hesitate to tweak the result even more!
+Make the cloud rotate, change its scale smoothly, change the light intensity and color, etc...
+Do not hesitate to try out stuff to see what could bring some sparks!

+## Final Note

+I hope you liked this mini serie!
+I also hope you learnt something new while having fun making this could your own!

+I don't have yet support for any commenting module.
+In the meantime, if you want to ask me anything, or if you found errors that need correction, please:
+* Contact my on Twitter ([@DavidPeicho](https://twitter.com/DavidPeicho))
+* Fill an issue on my [blog GitHub](https://github.com/DavidPeicho/davidpeicho.github.io).

 ## References

-# References

 1. [Engel K., Hadwiger M.,  M. Kniss J.,  Rezk-Salama, C., 2006, Real-Time Volume Graphics](https://doc.lagout.org/science/0_Computer%20Science/Real-Time%20Volume%20Graphics.pdf)
 2. [Pharr M., Jakob .W, & Humphreys .G, Physically Based Rendering: From Theory To Implementation](http://www.pbr-book.org/3ed-2018/Volume_Scattering.html)